 The world's first wetsuit made from plants will hit the market in Spring 2013.
-Patagonia and Yulex have developed a wetsuit made from guayule, a new botanical, sustainable source for natural rubber.
+Patagonia and Yulex have developed a wetsuit made from guayule, a new botanical, sustainable source of natural rubber.

-"After four years of working together, Patagonia and Yulex have co-developed a unique material that allows us to make a wetsuit that is 60% guayule-based.
-Our goal is to have the formula be 100% plant-based", explains ason McCaffrey, Patagonia's surf director.
+"After four years of working together, Patagonia and Yulex have co-developed a unique material that allows us to make a wetsuit that is 60 percent guayule-based", explains Jason McCaffrey, Patagonia's surf director.

-"Our initial approach was to use innovative materials, like wool, that are highly insulating and allowed us to use as little neoprene as possible.
-But we quickly realized that we needed to create a new material that could be a true alternative to neoprene", he adds.
+"Our initial approach was to use innovative materials, like wool, that are highly insulating and allowed us to use as little neoprene as possible."

 Discover the best wetsuits in the world.